Unity1541/EnglishExam/firebase_setup_guide.md

       allow write: if isAdmin();
     }

     // Test Sessions: Publicly readable.
 Users can only create their own session.
-    // Admins can create sessions for anyone (for seeding sample data).
-    // Modification is disallowed to protect data integrity. match /test-sessions/{sessionId} {
+    // Admins can create sessions for seeding and delete records.
+Modification is disallowed to protect data integrity. match /test-sessions/{sessionId} {
       allow create: if (isSignedIn() && request.resource.data.userId == request.auth.uid) || isAdmin();
       allow read: if true;
-      allow update, delete: if false; // Disallow modification to protect integrity }
+      allow update: if false; // Updates are disallowed to protect integrity allow delete: if isAdmin(); // Admins can delete records }

     // Leaderboard: Publicly readable.
 Users can only create/update their own entry.